The short of it

 “52, Volume 1 – 4”

-Once upon a time, I worked with an online magazine where–among other things–I interviewed YA authors.
-These links might die randomly but, until then, here’s some of the bigger names in YA publishing who I’ve interviewed:
+Ollie says: Once upon a time, I worked with an online magazine where–among other things–I interviewed YA authors.
+These links might die randomly but, until then, here’s some of the bigger names in YA publishing I had interviewed:

 And I commissioned, content edited, and generally encouraged short stories as an editor there.
 Here are some of the ones I am most proud of working on, a lot which deal with sexuality, gender, queer romance, and others.
 (Also, reading some of them again, I’m remembering how I was not always the last person to get to edit them, and that some of them still have a need for more feminism.):